-When the Board has reached a decision, the student or student organization will receive notification in writing within five (5) business days.
+When the Board has reached a decision, the Advisor of the Board will attempt to notify the student or student organization via phone.
+Additionally, the student or student organization will receive official notification in writing within five (5) business days of their hearing.
 A notification letter will be sent to the student's Babson email account.
 Failure to fulfill requirements of a sanction may result in further disciplinary action or a hold being placed on the student's account.

 All responding students or student organizations have the right to file an appeal of the outcome of a Hearing based on limited grounds outlined in this document.
-If the appeal is denied, the original sanction(s) will be immediately reinstated except applicable deadlines may be modified to accommodate the delayed period.
+If the appeal is denied, the original sanction(s) will remain in place as they were originally, except applicable deadlines may be modified to accommodate the delayed period.
 If the responding student or student organization has been subject to Interim actions, those restrictions may stay in place through the conclusion of this Appeals Process unless otherwise informed in writing by the Director of Community Standards, or their designee.
 Please see the Appeals Section for details.